Troubleshooting managed node availability - AWS Systems Manager

 Verify that the instance has connectivity to the Systems Manager service endpoints.
 This connectivity is provided by creating and configuring VPC endpoints for Systems Manager, or by allowing HTTPS (port 443) outbound traffic to the service endpoints.

-For Amazon EC2 instances, the Systems Manager service endpoint for the AWS Region the instance is used to register the instance if your virtual private cloud (VPC) configuration allows outbound traffic.
+For Amazon EC2 instances, the Systems Manager service endpoint for the AWS Region is used to register the instance if your virtual private cloud (VPC) configuration allows outbound traffic.
 However, if the VPC configuration the instance was launched in does not allow outbound traffic and you can't change this configuration to allow connectivity to the public service endpoints, you must configure interface endpoints for your VPC instead.

 Solution 4: Verify target operating system support